crosscon/crosscon_soc/examples/cs_hypervisor_example/README.md

-# Bao hypervisor with a single guest example
+# CROSSCON Hypervisor with two guests example

-Here you can find an example setup that allows you to run CROSSCON Hypervisor with one or two guests on top of the CROSSCON SoC.
+Here you can find an example setup that allows you to run CROSSCON Hypervisor two guests on top of the CROSSCON SoC.

 ## Prerequisites